WarwickAnimeSoc/TengenToppaAnimango/README.md

 #### User Accounts
 __*Progress:*__ All the basic user functionality has been added.
 Need to implement the Library app to add the loans section of the profile.
-Additionally, the SU API interface needs to be added.

 #### Events
 __*Progress:*__ All functionality is present.
 Needs some improvements to the user interface.